awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

     Provide additional connectivity configuration:
    + **VPC security group**\.
 Choose an existing VPC security group\.
 You can also choose for the AWS Management Console to create a new security group for you and use that\.
 You must configure the **Inbound rules** to allow your applications to access the proxy\.
 You must also configure the **Outbound rules** to allow traffic from your DB targets\.
 **Note**
-This security group must allow access to the database the proxy connects to\.
+This security group must allow connections from the proxy to the database\.
 The same security group is used for ingress from your applications to the proxy, and for egress from the proxy to the database\.
 For example, suppose that you use the same security group for your database and your proxy\.
 In this case, make sure that you specify that resources in that security group can communicate with other resources in the same security group\.
+If your proxy uses Secrets Manager to store database credentials, the proxy VPC security group must also allow outbound connections to Secrets Manager\.
 When using a shared VPC, you can't use the default security group for the VPC, or one that belongs to another account\.
 Choose a security group that belongs to your account\.
 If one doesn't exist, create one\.
-For more information about this limitation, see [Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-limitations)\.
+For more information about this limitation, see [ Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-limitations)\.

     \(Optional\) Provide advanced configuration:
    +  **Enable enhanced logging**\.
 You can enable this setting to troubleshoot proxy compatibility or performance issues\.